· July 8, 2026

 • You’ve been told this is “low estrogen,” but something in the explanation doesn’t sit right

 What you’re describing is the perimenopause estrogen dump pattern.
-The ovaries are still producing; the problem is turbulence and clearance, not supply.
+The ovaries are still producing; the problem is turbulence and clearance.

 The Misdiagnosis Everyone Makes